brickbazooka9/Entrepreneur_CW1/README.md

 **1. Rising Demand for Data-Driven Decisions**

 Anticipated changes in stamp duty regulations post-2025 are expected to shape first-time buyer activity in London.
 Recent trends indicate that increasing property costs have pushed first-time buyers to seek homes further from central London.
-In 2023, all London local authorities experienced a decline in first-time buyer mortgages per 1,000 dwellings compared to 2013, with the average London house price reaching £549,000 [(Financial Times, 2023)](https://www.ft.com/content/88aa09f5-085e-4537-9d47-cf6bd8c895a1).
+In 2023, all London local authorities experienced a decline in first-time buyer mortgages per 1,000 dwellings compared to 2013, with the average London house price reaching £549,000 [^1].
 This underscores the necessity for data-driven tools that empower buyers with insights on affordability and market trends.

 **2. AI Adoption Gap in Real Estate**

 Despite widespread recognition of artificial intelligence (AI) as a disruptive force, the real estate industry exhibits relatively low adoption rates.
 According to JLL's 2023 Global Real Estate Technology Survey, AI and clean tech solutions are identified as game-changers, yet many companies lack a comprehensive understanding of these technologies.
-Adoption remains limited, highlighting a need for ScuderiaEstate to provide accessible AI-driven property insights [(JLL, 2023)](https://www.jllt.com/research/global-real-estate-technology-survey-2023/).
+Adoption remains limited, highlighting a need for ScuderiaEstate to provide accessible AI-driven property insights [^2].

 **3. Competitor Weaknesses**